lucapette/web/content/writing/my-engineering-management-values.md

 There is more to on-boarding than just looking for hiring failure, but let me focus on that aspect here.

-In the first few days, I only look for big red alerts.
+In the first week, I only look for big red alerts.
 The kind of inappropriate behaviour that must result in immediate firing; sexist or racist behaviour comes to mind.

-[IN THE FIRST WEEK?]

 The one-month checkpoint is the first chance for both parties to ask themselves if they did the right thing.
 It is generally enough time to assess if you enjoy